 That possibility alone, of perforce having to interact with someone other than the person you intended to speak to, functioned as a form of socialization.
 It meant that you got to know your friend’s family, including adults, whether you wanted to or not.
 Consider that it is not altogether unusual for us now to resort to texting so as not to talk to even the person with which we intend to communicate.
-(Not that there is anything wrong with this … necessarily.)
 Back then, we not only aimed to talk to someone, but we ran the risk of talking to other people as well.
 This strikes me as somewhat consequential.

 This dynamic was recently dramatized in the series Mad Men, set in the early 1960s as both Don and Betty Draper maintain illicit relationships and their phone calls, placed and received, constantly threaten to unravel their secrets.

-Also, the landline was public not only in that it made phone calls a matter of public record, but it was also a shared resource.
-If you were on the phone, someone else could not be; and so some equitable system of sharing this resource, that was at times in heavy demand, would need to be devised.
-The difficulty of arriving at such an equitable distribution of resources was, naturally, directly proportional to the number of teenagers in the house.
+Also, the landline was public not only in that it made phone calls a matter of public notice, but it was also a shared resource.
+If you were on the phone, someone else could not be; some equitable system of sharing this resource, that was at times in heavy demand, would need to be devised.
+The difficulty of arriving at such an equitable distribution was, naturally, directly proportional to the number of teenagers in the house.

 The social realm featured a multiplicity of individuals as well — it was not private — but it took place on a mass scale and even though (or, because) it included multitudes, it was, in fact, a realm of anonymity — its image was the faceless crowd.
 This differentiation between the public and the social is especially useful now that the digital social realm has emerged over the last decade.
 Even though we can’t simply elide what we call social media with Ardent’s social realm, the awareness of a distinction among ways of not being by oneself is all the more important.